tizzle/aframe-orbit-controls-component/README.md

 Boilerplate for creating and sharing [A-Frame](https://aframe.io) VR [components](https://aframe.io/docs/core/component.html).

-Note this refers to A-Frame components of the [entity-component system](https://en.wikipedia.org/wiki/Entity_component_system), and not Web Components.

-The boilerplate comes with a stub component, test suite, examples infrastructure with [Github pages](https://pages.github.com/), and stubbed README, which begins below.
+The boilerplate comes with a stub component, test suite, examples infrastructure with [Github pages](https://pages.github.com/), and stubbed README.
+It frequently keeps up-to-date with the A-Frame API as things change.

-A path to using the boilerplate:
+General usage of the boilerplate:

 - Rename all instances of `example` and `Example` to your component name.
 - Write your component.